Learning Against Distributional Uncertainty: On the Trade-off Between Robustness and Specificity: Statistical Properties of BDR Model

 Note that in conducting minimization over $\bm x$, it is sufficient to only consider the subset $\cal X'$ where objective functions are finite-valued.
 Note also that when the DRO objective $v_{r, n}(\bm x)$ is finite at $\bm x$, the SAA objective $v_{n}(\bm x)$ and the true objective $v(\bm x)$ will be finite as well because $\Pnh$ and $\Po$ are included in $B_{\epsilon_n}(\Pnh)$ for sufficiently large $\epsilon_n$.
-The conditions C1)-C6) in Theorem \ref{thm:asym-properties} are not restrictive; some practical examples can be seen in Appendix \ref{append:condition-examples-in-theorem-asym}.
-The asymptotic normality of the optimal solution of the BDR model \eqref{eq:bdr-method}, which requires stronger and therefore more restrictive technical conditions, is deferred to Appendix \ref{append:asymptotic-normality-optimal-solution}.
+The asymptotic normality of the optimal solution of the BDR model \eqref{eq:bdr-method}, which requires stronger and therefore more restrictive technical conditions, is deferred to Appendix D-B in the supplementary materials.

-\subsubsection{Non-Asymptotic Properties of \captext{\eqref{eq:bdr-method}}}
+\subsection{Non-Asymptotic Properties of \captext{\eqref{eq:bdr-method}}}